 Please remember to keep children home if they are vomiting, have diarrhea, or fever.
-Students with a temperature over 100.4 degrees Fahrenheit will be sent home.
+Students with a temperature over 100.0 degrees Fahrenheit will be sent home.
 Students should be fever free for 24 hours without FEVER REDUCING MEDICATIONS before returning to school.
+Students should be free of vomiting and/or diarrhea for 24 hours before coming back to school.
 During outbreaks of flu or other communicable diseases are prevalent students should be fever free and symptoms improved for 72 hours without FEVER REDUCING MEDICATION.